 For those who have ever visited California in June, you are familiar with June Gloom weather.
 Well, apparently it now applies to our digital forecast as well.
 This is no longer about just watching cat videos.
-Serious business is at stake, along with real-world impact on people, their finances, and their health.
+Internet outages, including a recent BGP leak, have serious business implications, along with real-world impact on people, their finances, and their health.

 This month has seen multiple incidents that left the internet crippled for hours at a time.
 Just a week after the Google Cloud outage, the internet suffered another major outage that impacted various companies; the most visible one was Cloudflare because of the impact it had on hundreds of websites.
 Catchpoint detected the issue within seconds and kept track of performance, availability, and reachability across multiple sites as the issue unfolded.

 At around 10:30 AM UTC (6:30 AM EST) on June 24, we noticed several websites starting to have performance issues, including Barnes and Noble, Discord, AWS services, and even privacy management services such as OneTrust.
 Analyzing the data coming in, it was interesting to note that most of these websites were either using Cloudflare or third-party services that depended on Cloudflare.
 The heat map below illustrates the global impact of the outage.

 Performance data for Cloudflare showed a similar pattern.
 Increased wait and connect times impacted website availability, leaving end-users to deal with websites that were either too slow or didn’t load at all.

 The graph below compares data from two days ago; the blue line denotes a clear spike in connect time during the incident, which impacted the document complete time and corresponds to the dip in website page views with the data collected by our Real User Monitoring (RUM).